rmdlv/Langstone-V3/README.md

 # Langstone-V3 SDR Transceiver by Colin Durbridge G4EML

-# This version is still under development.
-It may not be fully working yet.

 # Currently supports the Adalm Pluto or the HackRF One, the Raspberry Pi 5  and the official 7" LCD Display.

 This is an experimental project to produce a simple VHF, UHF and Microwave SDR Transceiver operating on SSB CW and FM.